- Travel Home

 In true Reading/Leeds style, the mosh pit will explode at some point in the weekend with rowdy head-banging teens occasionally lobbing toilet rolls and beer grenades at unpopular bands.

-The metal, punk and emo lineup is equally as hard to ignore -- countless bands play their best set of the year, or face the wrath of the crowd.
+The metal, punk and emo lineup is equally hard to ignore -- countless bands play their best set of the year, or face the wrath of the crowd.

 Tip: when nature calls, make sure there’s no toilet-tipping going on (it usually happens on the last day of the festival).